syncfusion-content/windowsforms-docs/WindowsForms/AutoComplete/faq/How-to-delete-the-history-items-persisted-by-an-AutoComplete-control.md

 ---
 layout: post
-title: How to delete the history items persisted by an AutoComplete control
+title: How to delete the history items persisted by an AutoComplete control | WindowsForms | Syncfusion
 description: How to delete the history items persisted by an AutoComplete control
 platform: WindowsForms
 control: Tools